 |UMMS Dean Woolliscroft (center) receiving a token of friendship from the University of Sao Paulo brought to him by Dr. Edmund Baracat (left) and Dr. Ana Claudia Latrônico (right)|

-Faculty members in the University of Michigan Medical School (UMMS) have been collaborating with partners in Brazil for more than a decade.
-UMMS has Memoranda of Understanding with both the Institute of Biomedical Sciences at the University of Sao Paolo (USP) and the University's Faculty of Medicine (FMUSP).
+Faculty members in the University of Michigan Medical School (UMMS) have been collaborating with partners in Brazil for more than a decade and twenty-five Global REACH Faculty Associates are currently engaged in Brazil Platform.
+UMMS has Memoranda of Understanding with both the Institute of Biomedical Sciences at the University of Sao Paulo (ICB-USP) and the University's Faculty of Medicine (FMUSP).
 FMUSP is widely considered to be the best medical school in Latin America, with a large research capacity and a network of hospital and ambulatory centers serving hundreds of thousands of patients.

-In recent years, UMMS has been actively strengthening its collaborations with USP, building on a number of existing UMMS-FMUSP research programs with the aim of developing broader inter-institutional collaborations that could form the basis for a potential joint institute.
-In September 2012, University of Michigan President Mary Sue Coleman led a delegation to Brazil in 2012 to explore institutional partnerships.
-Two of the UMMS Brazil Platform faculty (Gary Hammer and Michele Heisler) served on the planning committee for the President's visit and accompanied her to Brazil as members of the delegation.
+In recent years, UMMS has been actively strengthening its collaborations with USP, building on a number of existing UMMS-FMUSP research programs.
+In September 2012, University of Michigan President Mary Sue Coleman led a delegation to Brazil to explore institutional partnerships.
+Two of the UMMS Brazil Platform faculty (Drs.
+Gary Hammer and Michele Heisler) served on the planning committee for the President's visit and accompanied her to Brazil as members of the delegation.

-During her trip, President Mary Sue Coleman signed collaboration agreements with the University of Sao Paulo (USP) Medical School and the State of São Paulo Research Foundation (FAPESP), one of the main funding agencies in Brazil.
-The new agreements aim to stimulate collaboration between U-M researchers and researchers throughout higher education and research institutions in Brazil.
+During her trip, President Mary Sue Coleman signed collaboration agreements with the University of Sao Paulo (USP) and the State of São Paulo Research Foundation (FAPESP), one of the main funding agencies in Brazil.
+The new agreements aim to stimulate collaboration between U-M researchers and researchers throughout higher education and research institutions in the Sao Paulo state.

-if you have any inquires or suggestions about Brazil Platform, please contact Elisa Teixeira at email@example.com, or call +1 (734) 763-9131.
+If you have any inquires or suggestions about Brazil Platform, please contact Elisa Teixeira at email@example.com.